 – you are talented in learning foreign languages

-– you speak only Dutch outside the classes during the course
+– you speak a lot of Dutch outside the classes

 – you don’t attend the classes / you don’t do the homework

 – if you don’t have the right entrance level at the start of the course: the course is too intensive to close the gap